gvwilson/sensibleadventures/nardica/nardica.md

 danced,
 pouted,
 and cracked jokes as people walked by.
-Iffy would have stopped in front of each one, but Aunt Naggie hurried past them, her expression set.
+Iffy would have gone in to each one, but Aunt Naggie hurried past them, her expression set.
-She regarded shopping as a competitive sport, and had no intention of letting Rothera get the better of her.
+She regarded shopping as a competitive sport, and clearly had no intention of letting Rothera beat her.

-The main market had originally been an aircraft hangar.
+The city's main market had originally been an aircraft hangar.
 A century ago,
 someone with more money than sense had added a spun glass floor two stories above the ground.
 Their attempt to turn the building into "The Big South's Biggest, Bestest Dance Hall!!" had failed almost immediately.